Kyunghwa Lee: Early life and career

 Lee was born in Seoul, South Korea.
 She lived in Seoul and Japan during her early life.
-Influenced by eastern Asian traditional cultures, she began to incorporate a deep interest in combining food, clothing and shelter, which are basic necessities of life, to the arts. she gained an interest in the philosophical origin of visual representation and began to study architecture.
-She received her Master of Architecture degree from Harvard University Graduate School of Design.
+Influenced by eastern Asian traditional cultures, she began to incorporate a deep interest in combining food, clothing and shelter, which are basic necessities of life, to the arts.
+She became interested in the philosophical origin of visual representation and began to study architecture.
+She received her Master of Architecture degree from the Harvard University Graduate School of Design.
 Her work reflects the harmonization of philosophy, fashion, and architecture.
-Her installation and performance art has been shown at prestigious galleries and museums worldwide.
+Her installation and performance art has been shown at galleries and museums worldwide.
 Currently, she resides in Los Angeles, California in the United States.
-She also provides art, design, and architecture consultations to domestic and international firms and organizations.
-She currently holds the position of International Director at the Korean Society of Art Theory.
+She also provides art, design, and architecture consultation to major companies and to the cities of Seoul and Busan.

 Works

-Lee's experimentations to reveal the interstice of art and philosophy have gained notable attention since the opening ceremony of "The Zizek/Badiou Event of Philosophy 2013" held in Seoul, South Korea.
+Lee's experimentations to reveal the interstice of art and philosophy have gained attention since the opening ceremony of "The Zizek/Badiou Event of Philosophy 2013 (Alain Badiou and Slavoj Žižek in South Korea)" held in the Seoul Platoon Kunsthalle in South Korea.
 Her work has been widely noted for reflecting the current historical moment of contemporary art by combining various genres, including architecture, technology, virtual reality, fashion, and phenomenology.

 Malleable Bodies: Flusser, Foucault, Plasticity, and the Corset

-"Malleable Bodies: Flusser, Foucault, Plasticity, and the Corset", exhibited at the National Museum of Modern and Contemporary Art (Seoul, South Korea) in Seoul in 2015, is a work of installation performance art exploring the nature and structure of the human body as architectural space within the context of technological, aesthetic, and theoretical approaches.
+"Malleable Bodies: Flusser, Foucault, Plasticity, and the Corset", exhibited at the REDCAT (the Roy and Edna Disney CalArts Theater, Walt Disney Concert Hall (Los Angeles 2018) and the National Museum of Modern and Contemporary Art (Seoul, South Korea) in Seoul in 2015, is a work of installation performance art exploring the nature and structure of the human body as architectural space within the context of technological, aesthetic, and theoretical approaches.
 The audience experiences the creation of the ideal body by walking through a huge "black box" space, installed as an interlocking transitional space, in a 3D printed corset temporarily attached to each individual's body.
 A subsequent performance by six performers, representing actualization of the ideal body, while simultaneous projection on canvas captures the historical progression of representation, conveys a "new space" combining the real world and the virtual world.
 The space where the real world and virtual world co-exist and where the unseen reality becomes presented reality is demonstrated.
 The audience becomes part of the performance art and also function as the subjects driving the intention of the artist.
 At the end of the performance, the audible, disembodied questions "Who are you?" and "Where are you?" are projected.
 These common questions resonate freshly in this moment.
 The performance leads the audience to contemplate identity contextualized by the body as architectural and malleable.

 The installation proposes the human body as a vessel subject to design and reconfiguration.
 The performers embody the dimensionality of conceptualized reality.
 However, the imaged body is re-created through the processes of digital information and 3D printing.
 This coalescence of actualized and imagined reality is made manifest in contemporary experience.